 Regrind levels up to 25% can be reused depending on the application and requirements.
 However for flame retardant grades maximum 10% addition is recommended.
-Regrinds should be free of contamination, should not be thermally degradated and must be dry as molded, or be dried prior to reuse.
+Regrinds should be free of contamination, should not be thermally degradated and must be dried prior to reuse.